woledzki/Phabric/README.markdown

 ```

-A Doctrine DBAL connection (database connection class) needs to be created and injected into the Phabric object,
+A Doctrine DBAL connection (database connection class) needs to be created and
-this class manages your interactions with Phabric.
-Database connection parameters
+injected into a Phabric datasource object, this class manages interactions with
+the datasource.
-should be added to your behat.yml config file.
+Database connection parameters should be added to your behat.yml config file.
+Also some basic meta data is inut about the 'entities' we wish to map.
+An entity is a Gherkin to DB table mapping, this is discussed further in
+later sections.

 ``` yaml
 default: